No More Coercion At DUII Arrest

 Courts have routinely rejected the arguments made by DUII defendants, and have allowed breath, blood and urine evidence to be introduced by the government, even where such evidence was obtained under threats of punitive sanctions.
 The courts have routinely accepted the assertion by the government that such evidence is not obtained under coercive circumstances.

-In the case of State vs. Thomas Gregory Machuca, however, the Court of Appeals declared that the practice of obtaining incriminating evidence from DUII suspects as a results of threats of punitive sanctions may no longer be allowed in the State of Oregon.
+In the case of State vs. Thomas Gregory Machuca, however, the Court of Appeals declared that the practice of obtaining incriminating evidence from DUII suspects as a result of threats of punitive sanctions may no longer be allowed in the State of Oregon.

 Mr. Machuca had been taken to a hospital emergency room, where he was being treated following a motor vehicle accident.
 The police responded, and were seeking to obtain incriminating evidence.
 Specifically, the police sought to obtain a sample of Mr. Machuca’s blood.
 The police officer read to Mr. Machuca the “implied consent rights and consequences” warnings which are customarily read to DUII suspects in the State of Oregon.
 Among other things, the warnings include the statement that, if the suspect refuses to give a sample of his breath, blood or urine, the suspect will face suspension of his driving privileges of one year or more, as well as a financial penalty.
 Having been read the “implied consent rights and consequences”, Mr. Machuca allowed the police to obtain a sample of his blood.
 Once the case got into court, defense counsel maintained that Mr. Machuca’s consent to the police obtaining Mr. Machuca’s blood was invalid.